Learn@Illinois Moodle - Quiz Activity

 - What is the question bank?

-The question bank houses all of the questions that are used in the quiz and lesson tools.
-It is located in the administration block.
+The Question bank houses all of the questions that are used in the quiz and lesson tools.
+It is located in the Administration block.
 You can create categories for each quiz or lesson, and add questions to each category.
+Learn more on our Using the Question Bank page.

 - How can I preview a quiz?